StackExchange/dnscontrol/providers/activedir/doc.md

-### ActiveDirectory
+### Active Directory

-This provider updates a DNS Zone in an ActiveDirectory Integrated Zone.
+This provider updates a DNS Zone in an Active Directory Integrated Zone.

 When run on Windows, AD is updated directly.
 The code generates PowerShell commands, executes them, and checks the results.